 Sister Maria was elected Superior General in 2011, succeeding Sister Michaela Kim as head of the congregation and charity programmes.
-The latter had been appointed successor to Father Schwartz after his death in 1992.

 Follow our Blog Read Now